harmonify/movie-reservation-system/docs/design/user-service/authentication.md

 SHA256 or Secure Hash Algorithm 256, is a hashing algorithm that converts text of any length into a fixed-size string of 256 bits.

 See <https://en.wikipedia.org/wiki/SHA-2>.

+#### SHA-256 implementation

+The service uses SHA-256 to hash the user's refresh token before storing it in the database.
+This ensures that the refresh token is secure even if the database is compromised.

 ### RS256 (RSA signature with SHA-256)